i000o/profile-card-component/README.md

 2. Firefox Dev tools allows you to see when an img hasn't loaded into the browser, pointing to a file path issue
 3. You can add multiple bg imgs and control with listed values, seperated by commas
 4. I'm speedy with flexing div items in a layout like this and adjusting space with margins
+5. I can't rely on Chrome Dev Tools for accurate viewport displays.
+I need to use actual browsers and mobile
+6. I styled mobile based on design of 375px but then needed to code 320px media queries - really annoying

 ## Take forward